satorici/satori-cli/src/satoricli/cli/commands/satori_skill.md

     - apt-get install -qy tool
   run:
     - tool --target ${{PARAM}}
-  # assert something from the Assertions section such as assertStdoutContains: "something"
+  # if it is a test, use an assert from the Assertions section
-  # a setSeverity
+  # if it is a test, use a setSeverity from 0 to 5
 ```

 ## Variables